FlareBot/FlareBot/README.md

 If you need any help with the bot or you think you have found a bug please join our official Discord server and report it there!
 [![](https://discordapp.com/api/guilds/226785954537406464/embed.png?style=banner1)](https://discord.gg/TTAUGvZ)

+#Donation
+If you want to help FlareBot's hosting and development please use [this link](https://www.paypal.me/CaptainBaconz).
+Thank you!

 ## Credits
 Initially started by bwfcwalshyPluginDev(@bwfcwalshy#1284) and ArsenArsen(@Arsen#3291)
 FlareBot is hosted by [CaptainBaconz](https://www.twitch.tv/captainbaconz)